bcms/starters/nuxt/simple-blog/README.md

-# BCMS Simple blog code starter
+# BCMS Simple blog code starter for Nuxt.js

 This is a bare-bones Nuxt.js starter kit for BCMS, a headless CMS.
 It's minimal but solid, with a clean codebase that hooks directly into your BCMS project, ready to extend and scale as needed.